-William J. Donahue made halfhearted attempts to become an American ninja, a professional wrestler, a horror-punk icon, and, finally, a goon for a minor-league ice hockey team.
+William J. Donahue made halfhearted attempts to become an American ninja, a professional wrestler, a horror-punk icon, and, finally, a fourth liner for a minor-league ice hockey team.
 Although he failed miserably in each of these pursuits, the experiences provided ample fodder for his fiction.
-In addition to the novel, BURN, BEAUTIFUL SOUL, he has authored three short-story collections: TOO MUCH POISON, FILTHY BEAST, and BRAIN CRADLE, one of which (FILTHY BEAST) was a finalist for Foreword Magazine’s Book of the Year Award.
+His novels include BURN, BEAUTIFUL SOUL, which won the horror category in the 2021 International Book Awards, and CRAWL ON YOUR BELLY ALL THE DAYS OF YOUR LIFE.
+In addition, he authored three short-story collections: TOO MUCH POISON, FILTHY BEAST, and BRAIN CRADLE, one of which (FILTHY BEAST) was a finalist for Foreword Magazine’s Book of the Year Award.

 When he’s not writing literary horror/dark fiction, entertaining his cats, or wandering quietly in the woods, he works as a full-time magazine editor and features writer.
 Currently he is the chief editor of three monthly lifestyle publications serving the Greater Philadelphia Area, and he’s also on the editorial staff of a literary journal that celebrates the remarkable people, places, and history of Bucks County, Pa.
 His writing and on-camera reporting have earned multiple awards for excellence in business journalism.
 He lives inside a small but well-guarded fortress near Bethlehem, Pa.